Open to join now - start today!

 Live calls

-If you can't make the calls during the six weeks, I also host 'office hours' calls roughly every couple of months, for anyone who's taken any of my courses - so there's always another chance for a chat about things later on.
+I also host 'office hours' calls every now and then, open to anyone who's taken any of my courses - so there's always another chance to meet for a chat.

-There's a private discussion forum for course members built right in.
+There's a private chat space just for course members, hosted right here.
 Upload photos of your progress, share with others, ask questions, and get to know your fellow course participants - all without leaving this platform or joining Facebook!

 Swirls 2.0